Julia Ashby Smyth

 Injinagh Sheeley

-Even faeries get holes in their socks.
-It has something to do with all the static electricity that they generate, leaking out of their feet.
-It's one sure way of knowing when they've been rifling through your sock drawer, everything is full of static.
+Even faeries get holes in their socks, it's all the static electricity leaking out of their feet.
+One sure way of knowing they've been rifling through your drawers - everything is full of static.

 Gingerbread Races